Art in the Service of Faith

 Writing in the twelfth century, the French cleric, statesman, and one-time regent Abbot Suger (d.
 1151) imagined faith as an experience shaped by the material things with which he surrounded himself.
 Artistic invention, craftsmanship, and the rarefied world of precious objects were, for him, stepping stones to higher contemplation.
 They called him away from external cares and allowed his thoughts to wander from the ‘slime of the earth’ toward the ‘purity of Heaven’.
 The more refined the work, the more powerfully it could lift the faithful toward God.

-If we think of the Middle Ages (from the Latin medium aevum) as exactly that—a period ‘in between’ the Classical past and the bright light of the Renaissance, often shadowed by simplified notions of primitiveness, ignorance, disease, and darkness—Suger's words bring us sharply to our senses.
-Here was a man who believed in the full-throated encouragement of the arts, the relentless honing of artistic skill, and the beautification and enrichment of the material world.
-He may have recorded his fascination with and love for works of art more fully than any other theologian of his age but he was far from alone.
-His ideas are vividly reflected in the extraordinary outpouring of creativity that medieval art still has the power to convey many centuries later.
+Modern ideas about the Middle Ages often portray the period as dark, primitive, or intellectually backward—a time caught between the achievements of the ancient world and the Renaissance.
+Suger’s words, however, bring us sharply to our senses.
+Here was a man who strongly supported the arts, encouraged artistic excellence, and valued beauty in the material world.
+He believed that art created in the service of faith could move people emotionally, intellectually, and spiritually.
+Although Suger expressed these ideas more fully than most thinkers of his time, he was not unique.
+His way of thinking is vividly reflected in the extraordinary outpouring of creativity that medieval art still has the power to convey many centuries later.
 From gemstones to stained-glass windows, from the smallest goldsmith’s work to the largest cathedrals, all artistry was sacred—and perfection the goal.

 29 May - 10 July 2026